andreas-wienes-private/andreas-wienes-private.github.io/_posts/2021-11-21-csd-2021-muffin-shop.md

 In November 2021 I was part of a small team ('Tychologen') that took part in the Cyber Security Days 2021 thankfully organized by the Ostschweizer Fachhochschule.

-This is a short write-up for one of the the web security challenges called "Muffin Shop", which was rated as medium difficulty.
+This is a short write-up for one of the web security challenges called "Muffin Shop", which was rated with medium difficulty.

+I will publish two differnet solutions here.
+At first my own and then a shorter and smarter method by Lexiea, who also took part in the event.

+---

 ## Introduction